 Gilles Milot says 2015 was an especially busy year, and the numbers back him up.

 As perhaps the most prominent UFOlogist in Quebec, Milot is responsible for collating and submitting UFO sighting data to the Winnipeg-based UFOlogy Research's annual Canadian UFO Survey.
-Its 2015 report revealed that last year had the second-most UFO sightings in the past 30 years.
+Their 2015 report revealed that last year had the second-most UFO sightings in the past 30 years.

 With 1,267 reported across the country, and almost a third of those coming from Quebec, only 2012—the year of the Mayan doomsday calendar, remember that?—had more unexplained encounters over the last three decades.